SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Is there a relationship between travel destination and insurance claims?
 - Is there a relationship between type of travel insurance agencies and insurance claims?
-- Is there a relationship between duration of travel of travel insurance agencies and insurance claims?
+- Is there a relationship between duration of travel and insurance claims?
-- Is there a relationship betwee age of insured and insurance claims?
+- Is there a relationship between age of insured and insurance claims?
 - Can these data points be used to accurately predict insurance claims?
-- Does type of sales affect claims or amount of insurance sold or claims?
+- Does type of sales (ie.: online, product) affect claims or the amount of insurance sold?
 - Are there any other trends that could be used to determine the likelihood of insurance claims being filed?

-Answers to these questions can be used to determine sales stategies for areas that are lacking, risky areas to sell travel inusrance and if the business is a worthwhile investment.
+Answers to these questions can be used to determine sales strategies for areas that are lacking, risky areas to sell travel insurance and if the business is a worthwhile investment.

 ## Git Hub